 Any project involving the use of animals must have applied for or received approval of the Institutional Animal Care and Use Committee (IACUC) prior to submitting an Excellence in Education application.
 See the IACUC page for information and application procedures.

-Applicants must attach a copy of their Institutional Review Board (IRB) or Animal Care (IACUC) approval letter, or confirmation of application from the Chair of IRB or IACUC, with their application to be considered for funding.
+Applicants must attach a copy of their Institutional Review Board (IRB) approval memo or Animal Care (IACUC) first page of Right Signature protocol approval, or confirmation of application from the IRB or IACUC, with their application to be considered for funding.

 Students receiving an Excellence in Education Research Award will also receive a one-credit tuition scholarship when they enroll in a the grant required course that is directly related to the project (such as Special Topics, Directed Studies or Thesis) during one of the two summer sessions.